practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 - and also the **TIOBE Index** of popularity: https://www.tiobe.com/tiobe-index/

-To some extent these sites also have been a source of inspiration to test new languages, but not the only ones.
+To some extent these sites have been a source of inspiration to test new languages, but not the only ones.
+Often I become curious about another language by reading about the background of the programming language I'm currently working with.

 <br/>

 #### Parameters for the LCG (linear congruential generator)

-Originally I tumbled into this web page: https://statmath.wu.ac.at/software/src/prng-3.0.2/doc/prng.html/Table_LCG.html from where I've chosen modul p = 2^16 - 15 = 	65521 and which I usually name **m** or **M** in my programs.
-Together with multiplicator a = 17364, usually named **a** or **A** in my programs.
+Originally I tumbled into this web page: https://statmath.wu.ac.at/software/src/prng-3.0.2/doc/prng.html/Table_LCG.html from where I've chosen _modul p_ = 2^16 - 15 = 	65521 and which I usually name **m** or **M** in my programs.
+Together with multiplicator _a_ = 17364, usually named **a** or **A** in my programs.

 Parameter _c_ is 0 with this algorithm, which is named _b_ in the web page linked above.
 I've already forgotten why I changed the name from _b_ to _c_.

-Here's the original source of this LCG: https://www.jstor.org/stable/2585108

-**Tables of Linear Congruential Generators of Different Sizes and Good Lattice Structure**, Pierre L'Ecuyer, Mathematics of Computation, Vol. 68, No. 225 (Jan., 1999), pp. 249-260 (12 pages), Published By: American Mathematical Society -- DOI: 10.1090/S0025-5718-99-00996-5
+Here's the original source of this LCG: https://www.jstor.org/stable/2585108 : _Tables of Linear Congruential Generators of Different Sizes and Good Lattice Structure_, Pierre L'Ecuyer, Mathematics of Computation, Vol. 68, No. 225 (Jan., 1999), pp. 249-260 (12 pages), Published By: American Mathematical Society -- DOI: 10.1090/S0025-5718-99-00996-5

 <br/>

 The choice of 2^16 - 15 = 65521 was easy for me because it's the highest 16-bit modulus where the whole, recursive calculation can fit into 32 bits.
-This makes this pseudo-random number generator easy to port from one platform to another.
+This makes this pseudo-random number generator easy to port from one platform to the other.

 <br/>

+#### Other apects of a computer programming language

 The program is too short to explicitly test important aspects of general purpose, high-level programming languages, like: